Brachychiton populneus

 Brachychiton populneus, commonly known as the kurrajong, is a small to medium-sized tree found naturally in Australia in a diversity of habitats from wetter coastal districts to semi-arid interiors of Victoria, New South Wales and Queensland.
 Carrejun and carrejan were the indigenous names of trees in the foothills of the Blue Mountains near Sydney, and the bark was used for twine and fishing lines.

+Description

-The extended trunk is a water storage device for survival in a warm dry climate.
-The bell-shaped flowers are variable in colour (pale to pink) while the leaves vary considerably in shape.
+The tree is drought-tolerant and the extended trunk is a water storage device for survival in a warm, dry climate.
+The bell-shaped flowers vary in colour from pale cream to pink, while the leaves vary considerably in shape.
 The leaves are either simple and pointed, or may be 3–9 lobed.
-Saplings grow from a drought and fire resistant tap-rooted tuber.
+Saplings grow from a drought and fire-resistant tap-rooted tuber.

+At present, there are two noted subspecies of Brachychiton populneus.